-The financial performance is presented to Members in the same format as below during the financial year.
-It reflects spend to be met by district taxpayers and the balance held for working capital.
-These management account figures differ from the Net Cost of Services in the financial accounts, the Comprehensive Income and Expenditure Statement (CIES), because the CIES also includes costs relating to depreciation, revenue spend funded from capital under statute and certain pension adjustments.
-The table below shows the year end position reported to Council:
+The financial performance is reported to Members based on the organization's service structure.
+It reflects spend to be met by local taxpayers, grant funding from central government, and other income sources, including operational and commercial rents and fees and charges.
+These management account figures differ from the Net Cost of Services in the financial accounts, the Comprehensive Income and Expenditure Statement (CIES), because the CIES also includes costs relating to depreciation, revenue spend funded from capital under statute and pension adjustments required under proper accounting practice but are not funded from taxation.
+The table below shows the year end position against the latest budget that will be reported to Council in July 2024: